ThomasMiconi/GABugs/README.md

 more complex to implement (it requires a true 'cognitive switch' rather than simply a brake on motor outputs) and thus harder to evolve.

-With default parameters, the program evolves the optimal strategy within 1000 generations.

-## How to run

-You need a Java interpreter.
-Simply run  `java World`.
-This will start the genetic algorithm but will not produce any graphical output.
-After each generation, the current best agent will be stored in a file called 'bestagentXXX.txt' (where 'XXX' is a bunch of parameter values).
-To visualize this agent, run `java World FILENAME bestagentXXX.txt`.
-This will start the graphical interface and allow you to observe the agent's behavior.
-Be sure to press the + and - buttons to increase or decrease the refreshing time (reduce refreshing time to 0 for maximum speed).

-The code is written in simple Java to encourage tinkering.
-Fire up your editor and code up something cool!

-To recompile the Java bytecode, simply run `javac World.java`.
-If you modify any other Java source file than World.java, you need to recompile them explicitly too (or alternatively, just run `rm *.class; javac World.java` to force a full rebuild).

 ## Single-agent vs. populations